British High Commissioner to Bangladesh

 As Bangladesh is a Commonwealth country the British High Commission is not empowered to offer notarial services.
 We do not issue Visa Recommendation Letters to British nationals.

-Follow our link for a list of English speaking lawyers, who may be able to help you with official transactions in Bangladesh.
-Please note that inclusion in this list does not constitute official endorsement by the British High Commission or UK government.
+Please note that inclusion in these lists does not constitute official endorsement by the British high commission or the UK government.

 How else we can help

 In addition to the services listed above we can also: